 [Purchasing] [Purchasing Manual] Certificate of Compliance (Affirmative Action)

 Definition: Minnesota Statute 363A.36 requires vendors to submit to the Minnesota Department of Human Rights the business’ affirmative action plan for the employment of minority persons, women, qualified disabled individuals, and veterans for any state contracts in excess of $100,000.
 The proof of approval from Minnesota Department of Human Rights is a Certificate of Compliance.
-This certificate is valid for two years.
+This certificate is valid for four years.

 The vendor must have an approved certificate before award of the contract.
 If the vendor is in the process of obtaining a certificate, it must be proved that the vendor applied for the certificate prior to the bid or proposal opening.